cph-cachet/carp.sensing-flutter/backends/carp_backend/README.md

 ## Downloading a study configuration from CARP

-Getting a study configuration from CARP is done using a `CarpStudyManager`.
+Getting a study configuration from CARP is done using a `CARPStudyProtocolManager`.
 But in order to authenticate to CARP and get the available studies for the user, we make use of the [`carp_webservices`](https://pub.dev/packages/carp_webservices) API.